 Developing the entity’s capacity including the capability of its leadership and the individuals within it

 The Police and Crime Commissioner places a significant value on the capability of leadership.
-Each individual has regular 1:1 meetings with their line manager and a new Personal & Development Review (PDR) process will be launched Q1 – Q2 in support of this.
+Each individual has regular 1:1 meetings with their line manager and an annual Personal & Development Review (PDR).
 Supportive leadership in the OPCC promotes performance and talent management linked to organisational values and objectives.

-The Chief Executive regularly reviews the structure of the workforce against the needs of the service in the context of its capacity and capability requirements.
-This then informs a range of strategies, for example; recruitment, retention and people development, in order to provide effective leadership and deploy appropriate resources to meet the needs of services.
+The Chief of Staff regularly reviews the structure of the workforce against the needs of the service in the context of its capacity and capability requirements.
+This informs a range of strategies, for example; recruitment, retention and people development, in order to provide effective leadership and deploy appropriate resources to meet the needs of services.

-The Chief Executive commenced consultation on a significant organisational redesign to deliver the outcomes within the Police and Crime Plan.
-This new structure was launched in June 2022 and is now operational within the business.
-It remains under constant review as per 3.5.2.

-Implicit within the new structure is an emphasis on the need for high performance, of which resilience and continuing professional development play key parts; both feature in the regular discussions between managers and staff.
-This is linked to how support is identified and delivered and a training needs analysis, commissioned in Q3 2022/23, will provide part of that package to staff.

-As part of assessing overall capacity, and linked to ensuring clear accountabilities and managing strategic risk, the OPCC (working alongside the Constabulary) have reviewed the existing shared service arrangements in place with Hampshire County Council and Hampshire and Isle of Wight Fire and Rescue Service; the partnership currently provides a range of both non-transactional and transactional Finance, Human Resources and Property services to both the OPCC and the Constabulary.
+As part of assessing overall capacity, and linked to ensuring clear accountabilities and managing strategic risk, the OPCC (working alongside the Constabulary) has reviewed the existing shared service arrangements in place with Hampshire County Council and Hampshire and Isle of Wight Fire and Rescue Service.

-The review has concluded that there would be a benefit to bringing back in house the non-transactional elements of the above services, whilst retaining the current transactional services within the partnership.
-Notice has now been given to Hampshire County Council as the host employer that non-transactional Finance, Human Resources and Property services will be brought in house, and a timeline is under discussion which will see these services transfer back to the OPCC during 2023/24.
+The review has concluded that there would be a benefit to bringing back in house some non-transactional elements whilst retaining the current transactional services within the partnership.
+Finance transferred in October 2023.
+Facilities Management and HR transfer on 2 April 2024.
+Notice has now been given to Hampshire County Council as the host employer that further non-transactional elements will transfer, including recruitment and procurement.

 Managing risks and performance through robust internal control and strong public financial management.